-Even though both of this dog’s ancestors have quite a history, the Maltipom itself is a relatively new hybrid and has just begun to gain popularity.
+Even though both of these dog’s ancestors have quite a history, the Maltipom itself is a relatively new hybrid and has just begun to gain popularity.

 What he has in common with both the Pomeranian as well as the Maltese is his naturally gentle character.

 The Malitpom also shares the high intelligence of the Pomeranian and knows how to give a good warning bark which is a trait inherited from the Maltese.

 However, they rarely inherit an equal amount of genes from their parent breeds.
 That’s why their nature and its price is very diverse.

 They fulfill their purpose as companions perfectly and are a truly unique hybrid breed.